louchesprocket/pgnutil/README.txt

 By default, pgnutil outputs the entire text of each matched game.
 So in the previous example, we would have to sort through the output to discover which players forfeited.
-Much better to save ourselves the trouble by combining the "-s" option, and perhaps piping the output to another Unix command to produce a list of unique names of
+Much better to save the trouble by combining the "-s" option, and perhaps piping the output to another Unix command to produce a list of unique names of forfeiters:
-forfeiters:

 	pgnutil -m 'forfeit' -s loser -i mygames.pgn | sort -u